KUVIANTIINDONESIANET/open-source-database/README.md

 # open-source-database
-Dump With SqlMap, Unclock The Password With 8 Credits
+Dump With SqlMap, Unlock The Password With 8 Credits